La Clef (cinema): Eviction of La Clef Revival Collective and building's purchase

 Expelled from the building, the collective of volunteers continued its screenings in various friendly cultural places.
 Various artists spoke out in defense of the project, and alongside public mobilization, negotiations started with the building's owner.
 On 26 April 2023, a sales agreement was reached with La Clef Revival Collective.
 Martin Scorsese voiced support for the collective and its project.
 Fundraising activities included open-air screenings as well as an art exhibition and sale in Palais de Tokyo in November 2023.
 Artists in exhibition included David Lynch, Alain Guiraudie, Philippe Katerine, Orlan, Pierre Huyghe and Zineb Sedira.

 On 19 June 2024, the building was sold to Cinema Revival for €2.7M and La Clef Revival opened the cinema for public screenings.

+Re-opening

+After the building's purchase, the collective of volunteers started a renovation task, partly by professionnals, the other part led by the new owner and its supports.
+They then announced the re-opening for the 14th of january, 2026.